Login

 • The annual chart compares total interest and principal paid each year.

-• The pie chart clearly shows the relationship between total interest and principal with calculated percentages.
+• The pie chart shows the relationship between total interest and principal with calculated percentages.

-Bloggers, feel free to use these charts to make your point.
+Bloggers can use these charts to illustrate their analysis.
 Click for several export options.

 Should I take out a balloon loan?
-There's Risk!
+There is risk.

-Balloon loans have their advantages.
-The borrower gets to borrow a large amount, for a short period, while making relatively small periodic payments.
+Balloon loans have advantages.
+The borrower can borrow a large amount for a short period while making relatively small periodic payments.

-However, the borrower should only consider this loan type if they are confident that they'll have the funds available or that they'll be able to refinance the loan in time to make the balloon payment when it comes due.
-Otherwise, the borrower will most certainly default on the terms of the loan, and they risk ruining their credit rating.
+However, the borrower should consider this loan type only if they are confident that they will have the funds available or that they will be able to refinance the loan in time to make the balloon payment when it comes due.
+Otherwise, the borrower will very likely default on the terms of the loan and risk damaging their credit rating.

 What do you think?
 Is a balloon loan a useful financial product?
 Or are you an issuer of these loans?
 If so, do you have anything to add to the above?